Age estimation · Field of practice

 This page addresses the expert assessment of legally relevant age questions in living persons.

 Forensic age estimation becomes relevant when sufficiently informative documents are missing or when a statutory age threshold shapes the next procedural step.
-The key issue is not an age in years stated with a degree of exactness not supported by the findings, but whether a legally significant threshold can be assessed on the basis of the available findings.
+The key issue is not an apparently exact age in years when the findings do not support such precision, but whether a legally significant threshold can be assessed on the basis of the available findings.

-Typical cases concern legal majority, other legally defined thresholds, and proceedings in which the scope of the available findings has to be clarified before further decisions are taken.
+Typical cases concern legal majority, other legally defined thresholds, and cases in which the scope of the available findings has to be clarified before further decisions are taken.

-What matters are the legal basis, the permissible scope of examination, and the structured overall appraisal of the findings obtained.
-It is precisely this methodological restraint that distinguishes a forensic age assessment from a mere estimate based on outward appearance.
+What matters are the legal basis, the permissible scope of examination, and the structured assessment of the findings.
+This restraint distinguishes forensic age assessment from a mere estimate based on outward appearance.

 The work follows the relevant AGFAD recommendations and is additionally backed by documented annual participation and certification in the AGFAD ring trial since 2009.